+Notes:

+Que estions

-- 1. In reference to your compiled class data, what type of prey is most abundant? - 2.
-What type of prey is least abundant? - 3.
-Is it possible that the prey identified from the pellets does not reflect the true mammal population in the wild?
-Why or why not?
+1. In reference to your compiled class data, what type of prey is most abundant?

+2. What type of prey is least abundant?

+3. Is it possible that the prey identified from the pellets does not reflect the true mammal population in the wild?
+Why of

+why not?

-- 4. Assuming that the barn owl regurgitates one pellet per day, how many prey items would the owl that produced your pellet consume per year? - 5.
-Why do we use mammal skulls to determine the number of mammals present in the owl pellet?
+4. Assuming that the barn owl regurgitates one pellet per day, how many prey items would the owl that produced your pellet consume per year?

+tet consume per year:

+5. Why do we use mammal skulls to determine the number of mammals present in the owl pellet?
 Why are other bones not used?